blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 * Pied Wagtail
 * Raven

+These were selected from records.nbnatlas.org

 ![screenshot of nbnatlas.org website](/assets/images/arcgis-adventures/1-downloading-data.PNG)

-this gave us a nice csv file of all the occurrences in 2022.
+once downloaded and uncompressed we have a nice csv file of all the occurrences in 2022.

 Using ArcMap 10.7.1